tmedeirosb/tsi-llm/README.md

 The project is organized into the following key directories:

-*   **`notebooks/`:** This directory contains the Jupyter notebooks, the core of the project's educational and experimental content.
-Each notebook focuses on a specific aspect of NLP or ML.
+*   **Jupyter notebooks:** All notebooks are stored at the repository root and form the core of the project's educational and experimental content.
     *   Examples:
+        *   `langchain-ollama-un02.ipynb`: demonstrates using LangChain with local models.
-        *   `text_embedding.ipynb`: Demonstrates text embedding techniques.
+        *   `embedding-mxbai-un03.ipynb`: explores embedding texts.
-        *   `data_parsing.ipynb`: Shows how to parse and process different data formats.
-        *   `prompt_engineering.ipynb`: contains examples of prompt engineering.
+        *   `prompt-un06.ipynb`: contains prompt engineering examples.
-        * `open_source_models.ipynb`: Illustrates how to use different open-source models.
-        * `vector_database.ipynb`: Shows how to work with vector databases.
+        *   `test_rag-un08.ipynb`: shows a simple RAG experiment.

 *   **`rag/`:** This directory houses Python scripts dedicated to RAG operations.
 These scripts provide the functionality for implementing and testing various RAG strategies.
     *   Examples:
-        * `rag_retrieval.py`: contains the main logic to retrieve information from the database.
+        * `retrieval.py`: contains the main logic to retrieve information from the database.
-        * `rag_generation.py`: contains the logic for generating response using the LLM.
+        * `generation.py`: contains the logic for generating responses using the LLM.

 *   **`data/`:** This directory stores the various data files used throughout the project.
 These include:
     *   PDF documents